Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Absorption by the BNS ejecta

-We obtain the $r$-process nuclei abundance distribution in the BNS merger ejecta using the nuclear reaction network code Portable Routines for Integrated nucleoSynthesis Modeling, or PRISM \citep{Matt} as in \citet{Wang2020b}.
+We obtain the $r$-process nuclei abundance distribution in the BNS merger ejecta using the nuclear reaction network code Portable Routines for Integrated nucleoSynthesis Modeling, or PRISM \citep{Matt} as in \citet{Wang2020a,Wang2020b}.
 We adopt a BNS merger dynamical ejecta with robust $r$-process productions \citep{rosswog} for the baseline calculation.
-The opacity values for the total BNS collision ejecta are calculated following the method in \citet{Wang2020b}, and the opacity values of individual $r$-process nuclei are adopted from the XCOM website\footnote{\url{https://www.nist.gov/pml/xcom-photon-cross-sections-database}}.
-The resulting spectra after absorption by the ejecta at 5 different times (0.2 day, 0.3 day, 0.6 day, 1day and 2 day) after BNS collision are shown in figure~\ref{fig:spectrum}.
-Compared to the emitted spectrum shown as black line, we conclude that the detection window of such bursts should be in energy range from $\sim$1\,MeV to 10\,MeV, and in the time window between 0.5 and 2 days after BNS collision.
+The opacity values for the total BNS collision ejecta are calculated using the ejecta's composition with a mixture of the opacity values of five characteristic isotopes (Fe, Xe, Eu, Pt, and U), the detailed procedure is described in \citet{Wang2020b}.
+The opacity values of individual $r$-process nuclei are adopted from the XCOM website\footnote{\url{https://www.nist.gov/pml/xcom-photon-cross-sections-database}}, with photon interactions including coherent (Rayleigh) scattering, incoherent (Compton) scattering, photoelectric absorption, and pair production.
+For photons with energy above $\sim10$ MeV, the main interaction with the ejecta material is pair production; while at energy range $\sim0.5-\sim10$ MeV, the dominant process is incoherent (Compton) scattering; for lower energy photons (below $\sim0.5$ MeV), photoelectric process mostly takes place, manifested as edges shown at energy below $\sim0.5$ MeV in Figure~\ref{fig:spectrum}, especially for the blue line that reach the energy below 0.1 MeV.
+Such feature arises from {\reviewer spikes in} the BNS ejecta opacity/cross section at the same photon energies.
+The resulting spectra after absorption by the ejecta at 5 different times (0.2 days, 0.3 days, 0.6 days, 1 day and 2 days) after BNS collision are shown in figure~\ref{fig:spectrum}.
+Compared to the emitted spectrum shown as a black line, we conclude that the detection window of such bursts should be in the energy range from $\sim$1\,MeV to 10\,MeV, and in the time window between 0.5 and 2 days after BNS collision.

 We note that in addition to the burst flare radiation, the BNS collision ejecta itself also emit gamma-ray photons through the decays of the radioactive $r$-process nuclei.
 The total gamma radiation rate from the $r$-process ejecta is estimated to be $\epsilon_0(\tau)\sim2\times 10^{10} {\rm erg\ g}^{-1} s^{-1} (\tau/{\rm day})^{-1/3}$ \citep{Metzger,Oleg}, and the $r$-process gamma-ray energy at $\sim1$day is then $\sim10^{41}$ erg/s for a 0.01 $\msol$ BNS merger ejecta.
 Thus, such signal would be small compared to the flare emissions, and the BNS ejecta spectrum shapes with nuclear decay lines \citep{Oleg, Wang2020b} are also different from the flare signal discussed here.